ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 WantedBy=multi-user.target
 ```

-To run Jupyter Notebook automatically when the VM is started, a second systemd service is created:
+To run Jupyter Notebook automatically on the VM startup, a second systemd service is created:

 ```
 sudo nano /etc/systemd/system/jupyter.service
 ```

-This simple service starts Jupyter Notebook with the previously generated configuration in the user home directory.
+This simple service runs Jupyter Notebook with the previously generated configuration in the user home directory.
 It is edited as follows:

 ```
 [Unit]